yuri-vodolazsky/tasks/README.md

 Hit CTRL-C to stop the server
 ```

-Open first URL above (http://127.0.0.1:8080) in the browser and go to the first task
+Open first URL above (http://127.0.0.1:8080) in the browser and go to the first task.

+To stop server press `Ctrl+c` in console like suggested above.